 - Are a permanent resident of Canada;

-- Have physically resided in Canada for at least three years in the four years preceding the date of the application for citizenship;
+- Have physically resided in Canada for at least three years in the five years preceding the date of the application for citizenship;

 - Have filed Canadian income taxes for three years within the five year period;